 Jalpaiguri is the name of a town as well as a district in West Bengal.
 The district treasures some of the best natural forests in the region.
-It is spread over 6,200 square kilometers out of which about 30 percent is forest land.
+It is spread over 6,200 square kilometres out of which about 30 per cent is forest land.

 Jalpaiguri is famous for its tea gardens.
 Danguajhar tea estate is the nearest tea garden to the town.
 A beautiful roman catholic church set up by Italian priests spread over a huge campus also is a tourist destination.

 The new Jalpaiguri rail station is the major railhead of the region.
 It is closer to the town of Siliguri although its name suggests otherwise.
 Although Siliguri town is in the Darjeeling district, the outskirts of the town extend to the Jalpaiguri district where the New Jalpaiguri Rail station (commonly known as NJP) is located.